jrvanderdoes/purify/paper.md

 ---
-title: 'Purify: An R package for Resampling and Balancing Data'
+title: 'Purify: An R package for resampling and stratified data'
 tags:
   - R
   - Statistics